 Mental health care should be reimbursed by public and private insurance companies on par with other forms of acute care.
 Repairing the psyche after a psychotic break takes time and money, however, it is possible.
 When we do not give people the care they need, they often instead develop a chronic disability and have a significantly reduced lifespan, a difference estimated to be 30 years.
 Investing in appropriate care when needed is effective and worthwhile.

 Not enough long-term care centers

 Our long-term care centers are at capacity with long waitlists.
-In the 1950’s, we had on average 340 inpatient beds per 100,000 people, we now have 17 per 100,000 people.
-Currently, it takes, on average, three months for people with a mental illness to find and receive the care that they need, which is often too late when you are dealing with a severe addiction, suicidality, or a delusional patient.
-Usually, during that three-month period, families, communities, and care workers, who are unequipped to support the patient, end up expending large amounts of energy to prevent the worst from occurring, draining themselves and those around them.
+In the 1950s, we had on average 340 inpatient beds per 100,000 people, we now have 17 per 100,000 people.
+Currently, on average, it takes three months for people with a mental illness to find and receive the care they need, which is often too late when you are dealing with a severe addiction, suicidality, or a delusional patient.
+Usually, during that three-month period, families, communities, and care workers are unequipped to support the patient end up expending large amounts of energy to prevent the worst from occurring, draining themselves and those around them.
 This can lead to feelings of helplessness from the caseworkers, overwhelm and fear in families, and typically, an increase in symptoms in the patient.

 In addition, the long-term care centers we do have are mismanaged.
 Currently, 22% of the patients in long-term care centers do not actually have a mental health diagnosis.
 Only 10% of the patients in inpatient care are diagnosed with schizophrenia, with 21% having a personality disorder or type of neurosis.
 This is troubling because we estimate that 60% of people with a mental illness are not receiving care for their condition.
 We must find a way to get the right people to the right places for treatment.